 Restrooms, water, and picnic tables can be found near the entrance.

 Tips for hiking in the desert during the winter months

 *Bring plenty of water.
-Even though the temps are cooler, the air is still dry and this hike contains many climbing sections where you will sweat!
+Even though the temps are cooler, the air is still dry and this hike contains many climbing sections where you will definitely wort up a sweat!
 Multiple bottles or a camelback is recommended.

 *Bring with a few snacks.
 Eating salty snacks is a good idea when building up a sweat to help replenish electrolytes.
 When drinking water, always be sure to snack too.

 *Eat a quality breakfast before setting out so you do not tire as quickly.
-For a great choice in the area, check out Scramble.
+For a great budget friendly choice in the area, check out Scramble.